 Each complaint is briefed by staff along with any investigative results and presented to the Commission at its regularly scheduled meeting in Austin every other month.
-On occasion, the Commission will convene special meetings.
-There, the Commission may request further investigation, or it may ask that the judge provide further information.
+On occasion, the Commission will convene special meetings where the Commission may request further investigation or ask the judge to provide further information.
 The Commission may also dismiss the case at its first presentation.

-At the conclusion of every case, the complainant is notified of the final outcome in accordance with statutory requirements.
+At the conclusion of every case, the complainant is notified of the outcome in accordance with statutory requirements.
 If the complaint is dismissed, the Commission must explain in plain and easily understandable language why the conduct alleged in the complaint failed to constitute judicial misconduct.
 In situations where a public sanction has been issued, the complainant is provided with a copy.
+If the Commission issues a private sanction, the complainant is notified of such but is not provided with a copy of the sanction nor is the complainant provided with the specifics of the private sanction.